Estonia Food & Drink

 Verivorst: A traditional Christmastime meal, Verivorst is blood and barley sausage served with lingonberry jam but can also be eaten with butter or sour cream.

-Mulgikapsad: A one-dish meal, Mulgikapsad is popular stew throughout Estonia and combines pork with sauerkraut and boiled potatoes.
+Mulgikapsad: A one-dish meal, Mulgikapsad is a popular stew throughout Estonia and combines pork with sauerkraut and boiled potatoes.

 Sült: This dish consists of pork that has been boiled in jelly.
 Traditionally, it is made in large quantities and the jelly is then preserved.